-Department of Rehabilitation and Correction Main Operating Appropri Executive As Passed By House As Reported By Senate Finance period of post-release control that includes one or more post-release control sanctions.
-Fiscal effect: Potential administrative cost savings for the APA, as certain offenders will no longer be under the Authority's jurisdiction.
+Department of Rehabilitation and Correction Main Operating Appropriations Bill H.B.
+110 Executive As Passed By House As Passed By Senate As Reported By Conference Committee Fiscal effect: Potential administrative cost savings for the APA, as certain offenders will no longer be under the Authority's jurisdiction.
 Fiscal effect: Same as the Executive.
 Fiscal effect: Same as the Executive.
+Fiscal effect: Same as the Executive.
 DRCCD9 Post-release control sanctions R.C.
 2967.28 R.C.
 2967.28 R.C.
+2967.28 R.C.
 2967.28 (1) Changes the duration of mandatory post-release control (PRC): (1) Same as the Executive.
-(1) Same as the Executive. (a) From five years to "up to five years, but not less than two years" for a first degree felony that is not a felony sex offense; (a) Same as the Executive. (a) Same as the Executive. (b) From three years to "up to three years, but not less than 18 months" for a second degree felony that is not a felony sex offense; and (b) Same as the Executive. (b) Same as the Executive. (c) From three years to "up to three years, but not less than one year" for a third degree felony that is an offense of violence and is not a felony sex offense. (c) Same as the Executive. (c) Same as the Executive.
+(1) Same as the Executive.
+(1) Same as the Executive. (a) From five years to "up to five years, but not less than two years" for a first degree felony that is not a felony sex offense; (a) Same as the Executive. (a) Same as the Executive. (a) Same as the Executive. (b) From three years to "up to three years, but not less than 18 months" for a second degree felony that is not a felony sex offense; and (b) Same as the Executive. (b) Same as the Executive. (b) Same as the Executive. (c) From three years to "up to three years, but not less than one year" for a third degree felony that is an offense of violence and is not a felony sex offense. (c) Same as the Executive. (c) Same as the Executive. (c) Same as the Executive.
 (2) Changes the duration of discretionary PRC from "up to three years" to "up to two years" for a third, fourth, or fifth degree felony that is not subject to mandatory PRC.
 (2) Same as the Executive.
 (2) Same as the Executive.
+(2) Same as the Executive.
 (3) Removes juvenile court delinquent child adjudications as items that must be considered by the Parole Board or court in determining PRC sanctions.
 (3) Same as the Executive.
 (3) Same as the Executive.
-(4) Changes from mandatory to discretionary the use of active GPS monitoring for the first 14 days of a prisoner on PRC who is released before the expiration of the prisoner's term and who earned over 60 days of earned credit.
+(3) Same as the Executive.
+(4) Changes from mandatory to discretionary the use of active GPS monitoring for the first (4) Same as the Executive.
 (4) Same as the Executive.
 (4) Same as the Executive.